ngxuandat/ngxuandat.github.io/_posts/2021-08-11-Linked-The-New-Science-of-Networks.md

 ---
 layout: post
-title: Linked: The New Science Of Networks, By Albert László Barabási
+title: "Linked: The New Science Of Networks, By Albert László Barabási"
 ---

 ## "Everything touches everything"